dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 - Initialize the mixture with k Gaussian with arbitrary mean and variance
 - Force the user to provide multiple frames for initialization

-I finally ended up with pre-initializing all Gaussians with mean $[0,0,0]$ and variance $1$ (to avoid a divisions by zero).
+I finally ended up with pre-initializing all Gaussians with mean $[0,0,0]$ and variance $1$ (to avoid divisions by zero).
 The weight's of all Gaussians get set to zero.
 In practice, mean $[0,0,0]$ and variance $1$ guarantees that the first Gaussian gets replace once we obtain the first pixel value.
 The new distribution is likely to fit the pixel process since it's mean will then be initialized with the pixels value.

 ```
 def _init_mixture(self):